 For the bulk of this review, we’ll talk about the ways SnapCorrect and Smile Direct are different.
 But they do have a fair bit in common.
 On the obvious side, both companies will help you perfect your grin without going to the dentist’s office.
 But the commonalities between SnapCorrect and Smile Direct go much deeper than that:

 1) Affordability: Money is always an issue, right?
 Thankfully, both SnapCorrect and Smile Direct are relatively affordable.
 Sure, they have their own price points (more on this later), but they’re both thousands of dollars cheaper than braces or Invisalign.
-Those methods can cost about $5,000, while SnapCorrect and Smile Direct are both less than $2,000.
+Those methods have an average cost of $5,000 (but it’s not uncommon for tough cases to be as high as $8,000).
+But thankfully, SnapCorrect and Smile Direct are both less than $2,000.

 2) Flexible Financing: Even though SnapCorrect and Smile Direct are both affordable, it’s still a lot to pay up front.
 Thankfully, both companies offer financing options to make treatment more accessible.